-The Assigned Coordinator will appoint three tenured faculty members from the Faculty Grievance Committee to the Hearing Panel.
+The Assigned Coordinator will appoint three Hearing Panel members.
+Investigators in a complaint will not serve on the Hearing Panel.
+The Hearing Panel will include at least one tenured faculty member from the Faculty Grievance Committee.
+Staff appointees will come from a pool of staff trained to adjudicate HDSM complaints.
 The members of the Hearing Panel will elect their own Chair.
-Investigators in a complaint will not serve on the Hearing Panel.
+A staff member will not serve on the Hearing Panel if the Respondent or Complainant is someone to whom the staff member reports.